Saturday, May 16, 2015

 Darth Vader's head

-On the way back my knees were starting to hurt.
-So hubby and I jumped on board.
-It was a steep ride out of the cave and we had to hold on tight to keep from being dumped off.
+On the way back, my knees started to hurt.
+So Hubby and I jumped on board.
+It was a steep ride out of the cave, and we had to hold on tight to keep from being dumped off.

 We thanked our tour guide and headed into Guntersville.
-We stopped at Wintzells Oyster House where we shared a plate of delicious fried Shrimp and Oysters dipped in cocktail and tarter sauce.
+We stopped at Wintzells Oyster House, where we shared a plate of delicious fried Shrimp and Oysters dipped in cocktail and tartar sauce.

-We each ordered baked potato covered in butter, with buttered bread and hushpuppies
+We each ordered baked potatoes covered in butter, with buttered bread and hushpuppies.s

-For dessert,t we ordered blackberry cobbler topped with vanilla ice cream.
+For dessert, we ordered blackberry cobbler topped with vanilla ice cream.
 Yum, Yum!!!!

 Wintzells Motto